 The

-ITS Interest Group maintains an informative mappings of tools to localization quality issue types.
+The ITS Interest Group maintains informative mappings of tools to localization quality issue types.
 The ITS IG Wiki provides information on how to update that list.
 The purpose of these mappings is to document how tool internal information relates to the ITS 2.0 quality types.
 To foster interoperability, implementers are strongly encouraged not to rely on these mappings and to implement the ITS 2.0 quality types natively.